Arthur D. Little, Inc. records

 There are two major strengths in this collection: one in the Consulting Technical Reports (Series 4), the other in the History files (Series 7).

 The History Files (Series 7) reflect the creation of documents over a span of almost forty years.
 They contain a substantial amount of background information on the company’s growth and development, including detailed description of some of the company’s divisions.
 The files include interview transcripts with long-time employees (e.g., Bruce Old, Benjamin Fogler, Harry Wissman, Raymond Stevens).
 The material was compiled through the years for the publication of books, articles, and brochures and for anniversary celebrations.
-Anyone interested in the birth, growth and development of the company will find this detailed set of records a rich source for research.
 The series also documents the planning process for centennial events and activities, although it does not contain much information about the activities themselves.
-Series III, Publications, and Series VI, Publicity, are also good sources of historical information.
+Series III, Publications, and Series VI, Publicity, also contain much historical information.

 The collection includes scattered photographs, drafts, notes, newsletters, clippings, publications, correspondence, memoranda, donor agreements, wills, bequests and building plans documenting the activities of the company as a consulting firm from its inception in 1886 through the mid-1980s.
 Handbooks and manuals from the late 1960s through the early 1980s contain information about company policy and procedures.